ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

-   -  You cannot supply the resources to fix an interim non-LTS release, you have explicitly stated your intention to use this exception in the SRU documentation in the relevant bugs, you have marked the relevant bug tasks Won’t Fix, and an SRU team member accepts your upload on a case-by-case basis.
+   -  You cannot supply the resources to fix an interim non-LTS release, you have explicitly stated your intention to use this exception in the SRU documentation in the relevant bugs, you have marked the relevant bug tasks Won't Fix, and an SRU team member accepts your upload on a case-by-case basis.

 -  The SRU Driver and (if there is one) the Sponsor must be subscribed